chrismurrph/default-db-format/README.md

 ````
 Changes to this file will only be picked up when you `(reload-config)` in Figwheel and Shift-F5 in the browser to directly reload the page.

 On browser reload a message from the console shows the new configuration has indeed been picked up.
-This time the HUD may briefly flash up, but when all state changes are complete there will be nothing for default-db-format to complain about.
+This time the HUD may briefly flash up, but when all state changes are complete there will be nothing for Default DB Format to complain about.

-##### Fulcro ToDoMVC
+#### Fulcro ToDoMVC

 You should see this message pop up in the browser: